Nieuport: Beginnings

 Nieuport had trouble obtaining suitable engines for their early designs and resorted to making their own.
-In 1910 a twin-cylinder horizontally-opposed type producing 28 hp was fitted to the Nieuport II and proved successful.
+In 1910 a twin-cylinder horizontally opposed type producing 28 hp was fitted to the Nieuport II and proved successful.

-In 1911, the company was reformed specifically to build aircraft while continuing to build components including propellers under the name Nieuport et Deplante.
-In 1911, Edouard Nieuport (1875–1911), who was one of several aviation minded brothers, died after being thrown from his aircraft, and the company was taken over by Henri Deutsch de la Meurthe, a famous supporter of aviation development.
+In 1911, the company was re-formed specifically to build aircraft while continuing to build components, including propellers, under the name Nieuport et Deplante.
+In 1911, Edouard Nieuport (1875–1911), who was one of several aviation-minded brothers, died after being thrown from his aircraft, and the company was taken over by Henri Deutsch de la Meurthe, a famous supporter of aviation development.
 With his financing, the name was changed to Société Anonyme des Établissements Nieuport, and development of existing designs was continued.
 A second of the brothers, Charles Nieuport, died in another accident January 24, 1913 after he stalled and spun in, and the position of chief designer was taken over by the Swiss engineer Franz Schneider, better known for his work for his next employer, L.V.G., and his long-running fight with Anthony Fokker over machine gun interrupter / synchronizer patents.
 Schneider left Nieuport in late 1913.